metinsenturk/bootcamp-2020/README.md

 > 35.232.179.58

-Your IP address needed to give you access to the server, thats why go ahead and type [what is my ip address?](https://www.google.com/search?q=what+is+my+ip+address) to Google and you will know your IP address!
+Cloud resources are highly protected and **you won't be able to access** to the database unless I **add your IP** to the safe list.
+Thats why your IP address needed to give you access to the server.
+Go ahead and type [what is my ip address?](https://www.google.com/search?q=what+is+my+ip+address) to Google and you will know your IP address!
 When I ask your IP addresses, this is the link to follow!

 As a backup server, I have set up another server in case we have a problem with the main one.
 That server address is the following.